Richard Russo

 Richard Russo (born July 15, 1949) is an American novelist, short story writer, screenwriter, and teacher.
 In 2002, he was awarded a Pulitzer Prize in Fiction for his novel Empire Falls.
 Several of his works have been adapted into television series and movies.
 He is known for his realistic depictions of rural, small-town life in the Northeastern United States, particularly in Maine, Pennsylvania, and Russo's native Upstate New York.

 Early life and education

 Russo was born in Johnstown, New York, and raised in nearby Gloversville.
+His parents were divorced.
+His father, Jim Russo, was a highway worker.
+During Richard Russo's summer breaks from college, he and his father would work together on the road crew, then stop at pubs to tell stories about their work.
+Richard Russo has compared his father's process of altering his stories based on what got a laugh at the previous pub to the process of revising a novel.

 He earned a bachelor's degree, a Master of Fine Arts degree, and a Doctor of Philosophy degree from the University of Arizona, which he attended from 1967 through 1979.
 The subject of his doctoral dissertation was the works of the early American writer, historian and editor Charles Brockden Brown.

+While in graduate school, Russo admired Mark Twain and Charles Dickens' writing styles.

 Career

 Russo was teaching in the English department at Southern Illinois University Carbondale when his first novel, Mohawk, was published, in 1986.
 Much of his work is semi-autobiographical, drawing on his life from his upbringing in upstate New York to his time teaching literature at Colby College, from which he retired in 1996 in order to pursue writing full-time.

 His 2001 novel Empire Falls received the 2002 Pulitzer Prize for Fiction.
 He has written nine other novels, a collection of short stories, and a memoir (Elsewhere).
 His short story "Horseman" was published in The Best American Short Stories 2007 edited by Stephen King and Heidi Pitlor.

 Besides his work as a book author, Russo along with director Robert Benton co-wrote the 1998 film Twilight, starring Paul Newman.
 He also wrote the screenplay for the 2005 film Ice Harvest and for the 2005 Niall Johnson film Keeping Mum, which starred Rowan Atkinson.